chrisongthb/puppet-errata_parser/README.md

 * Once cloned, this module does not check for updates in the errata_parser and errata_server git repos.
 You can manually update the git repos by deleting the ~errata_parser_user/git/{errata_parser,errata_server} directories.
 * There are no unit tests yet implemented
 * There is a lot of doc to do
+* This module is tested and verified on Ubuntu 18.04 LTS
+* To get this module flying on Ubuntu 16.04 LTS you have to provide a backport repo for python3.7